jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

 arguments.
 First open up a brand new file named `silly.cpp`.
 Include &lt;iostream&gt; at the top of the file.

 Read this [Programming Information](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/programming_information.php) explaining command line arguments in C++.
-You may also want to refer to 1.13 of the lecture notes for array syntax.
+You may also want to refer to the lecture notes for array syntax.

 - To start, let's write a program that expects only integers on the command line, and it will print the product (multiplication) of those